 (d) Engaging members, and their family and caregivers as appropriate.

+(e) For FBDE members, engagement of member Medicare providers and, when applicable, member Medicare Advantage or DSNP care coordination team, in order to reduce duplication, share assessments, coordinate NEMT, address member language or disability access needs, coordinate referrals, and ensure effective transitions of care.

 (11) CCOs must facilitate transition planning for members.
-In addition to the requirements of 410-141-3860, care coordinators shall facilitate transitions and ensure applicable services continue after discharge by taking the steps set forth below.
+In addition to the requirements of 410-141-3860, care coordinators shall facilitate transitions and ensure applicable services and appropriate settings continue after discharge by taking the steps set forth below.

 (a) Taking an active role in discharge planning from a condition-specific facility including, without limitation, acute care or behavior rehabilitation services facilities.